catchygit/openvino_notebooks/recipes/meter_reader/README.md

 ### What's New

-The latest updates will be added here!
+New updates will be added here.

 <details open><summary><b>Table of Contents</b></summary>